-The following is simply Table 3 redone to reflect the new starting point for Noah, and the reverse structure of the Hamitic tree, mostly following Boström but keeping all the nodes.
-The part of the backbone of the tree in which the mutations have been reversed is marked in red.
+The preceding is simply Table 3 restructured to reflect the new starting point for Noah, and the reverse structure of the Hamitic tree, mostly following Boström but keeping all the nodes in Table 3.
+The part of the backbone of the (Hamitic) tree in which the mutations have been reversed is marked in red.
 The side branches have not been reversed.
+(In updating the tree I realized that some of my branching in the Hamitic tree was wrong, and that I hadn't followed Boström properly, so I readjusted it.)